Jodistroyer/UAL-CCI-Computational-Practices-Image-Magnifier/README.md

 ## Process
 The hardest part was probably the for loop to go through the pixels in an area.
 But I remember Tom showing us this method in one of his real life lectures, so I just added it in.
 Most of the solutions to do this were easy to find from the Processing documentation, and from the online lectures.

+## Authorship
+A code project by Wong Jo-Hann

+23/24 Computational Practices: Sound and Image Processing

+Creative Computing BSc class

+UAL CCI University Of the Arts London